 Chibolya is an extremely poor, rural community of 10,000 people in Southern Province.
 90% of local adults are illiterate and the village has many social and health problems.

 The closest state primary is heavily oversubscribed so, in 2005, CEHO volunteers started teaching village children in a disused beer hall.

 Dark, cramped and without running water this was far from ideal so in 2012 we raised funds to build two light, airy classrooms a nursery block and latrines.

-We are grateful to the many donors who have funded:
+We are grateful to the many donors who have funded and continue to support:

 - School feeding programme

 - Physiotherapy and adaptive equipment for disabled pupils

 - Borehole, water tank and electricity connection

 - Income generating activities: maize, poultry and block-making businesses which supply food and bricks to the school and sell surplus to fund running costs.

 CEHO have sensitised the villagers on the benefits of education for girls, who traditionally work in the house until they are married off at puberty.
 Consequently over half the pupils are female and the community are very involved with running the school.